lammps/lammps/doc/src/fix_qeq_reaxff.rst

 The optional *dual* keyword allows to perform the optimization of the S and T matrices in parallel.
 This is only supported for the *qeq/reaxff/omp* style.
 Otherwise they are processed separately.
+The *qeq/reaxff/kk* style always solves the S and T matrices in parallel.

 The optional *maxiter* keyword allows changing the max number of iterations in the linear solver.
 The default value is 200.